Pediatric Hypocalcemia

 Epidemiology

 The incidence of neonatal hypocalcemia varies in different studies.
 Data on the incidence and prevalence rates in the neonatal period are limited.
-Hypocalcemia occurs frequently in very low birth weight infants (< 1500 g).
-In a small study of 19 infants, the reported incidence of early onset hypocalcemia was 37% by 12 hours, 83% by 24 hours, and 89% by 36 hours in very preterm infants less than 32 weeks’ gestation.
-[11] Among very preterm infants, the onset of hypocalcemia is earlier than in more mature at-risk neonates.
+Hypocalcemia occurs frequently in very low–birth weight infants (< 1500 g).
+In a small study of 19 infants, the reported incidence of early onset hypocalcemia was 37% by 12 hours, 83% by 24 hours, and 89% by 36 hours, in very preterm infants of less than 32 weeks’ gestation.
+[14] Among very preterm infants, the onset of hypocalcemia is earlier than in more mature at-risk neonates.

-The risk of developing early onset neonatal hypocalcemia is also greater among infants of diabetic mothers (7% [gestational DM], 32% [pregestational]) and infants experiencing perinatal asphyxia.
-The overall prevalence of moderate-to-severe, late-onset neonatal hypocalcemia (onset 5-10 d after birth) is low and appears to be more common among Hispanic and male infants; the severity of hypocalcemia is greater among infants who also exhibit hyperphosphatemia, hypomagnesemia, and vitamin D deficiency or insufficiency.
-[12]
+The risk of developing early onset neonatal hypocalcemia is also greater among infants of mothers with diabetes (7% [gestational diabetes mellitus], 32% [pregestational]) and infants experiencing perinatal asphyxia.
+The overall prevalence of moderate-to-severe, late-onset neonatal hypocalcemia (onset 5-10 days after birth) is low and appears to be more common among Hispanic and male infants; the severity of hypocalcemia is greater among infants who also exhibit hyperphosphatemia, hypomagnesemia, and vitamin D deficiency or insufficiency.
+[15]

 No variation is reported across national boundaries.
 However, late-onset hypocalcemia is more common in infants in developing countries where babies are fed cow's milk or formulas containing high amounts of phosphate than in countries where infants are fed human milk or formulas containing low amounts of phosphate.